Terms | Minerals | Vitamins | Herbs & Spices

 Catechin – A powerful, naturally occurring flavonoid in Green tea known for its strong antioxidant effects, which protect cells from damage.

-Carbohydrates – organic molecules composed mainly of carbon, hydrogen, and oxygen that serve as a primary energy source and structural component in living organisms.
+Carbohydrates – Organic molecules composed mainly of carbon, hydrogen, and oxygen that serve as a primary energy source and structural component in living organisms.

 Chelation – A chemical process in which a substance binds to minerals or metals, affecting their absorption or removal.

-Collagen – a fibrous structural protein composed primarily of the amino acids glycine, proline, and hydroxyproline.
+Collagen – A fibrous structural protein composed primarily of the amino acids glycine, proline, and hydroxyproline.
 It forms the framework of connective tissues throughout the body, providing tensile strength and support.
 See full article.
 See also Collagen Super Shake.

-Coumarins – a class of fragrant benzopyrone compounds found mainly in plants, known for their characteristic sweet odor and diverse biological activities, including anticoagulant and antioxidant effects.
+Coumarins – A class of fragrant benzopyrone compounds found mainly in plants, known for their characteristic sweet odor and diverse biological activities, including anticoagulant and antioxidant effects.

-Dietary fiber – the indigestible portion of plant foods—mainly non-starch polysaccharides and lignin—that passes through the gut largely intact and supports digestive health and bowel regularity.
+Dietary fiber – The indigestible portion of plant foods—mainly non-starch polysaccharides and lignin—that passes through the gut largely intact and supports digestive health and bowel regularity.

-Disaccharides – carbohydrates composed of two monosaccharide units linked by a glycosidic bond, which can be hydrolyzed to yield the two simpler sugars (e.g., sucrose, lactose, maltose).
+Disaccharides – Carbohydrates composed of two monosaccharide units linked by a glycosidic bond, which can be hydrolyzed to yield the two simpler sugars (e.g., sucrose, lactose, maltose).

 Electrolyte – A mineral that carries an electrical charge and is essential for fluid balance, nerve signalling, and muscle function.